VincentvonBueren/dotfiles/README.md

 ## To do

-- [ ] Consolidate all setup files here
+- [x] Consolidate all setup files here
-- [ ] Create bash installation scripts
+- [x] Create bash installation scripts
 - [ ] CRON job to periodically update this repo based on updates to my own profile or init.vim
 - [ ] sub repo for neovim
+    - [ ] Need to at least update to match current situation
 - [ ] Test this in a docker file to make sure it works for linux